ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 ### jak, started second hand windows 7 laptop (normally My usb stick x86 linux raspberry/debian)
 # This works
-# ino bin at 0x0
+# *.ino.bin at 0x0
-# mklittlefs bin at 0x200000
+# *.mklittlefs.bin at 0x200000
 - be sure that there are 5 zeros after the 0x2
-- do not forget the checkboxes in front off the bin files, files an 0x0 0x200000 should light up green
+- do not forget the checkboxes in front off the bin files
+- - files and 0x0, 0x200000 should light up green
 - - for some ESP8266 (RobotDyn Uno/Mega WiFi) boards i have to install a driver to see the COM Port in list
 - - - CH34x_Install_Windows_v3_4.zip
 - - - https://www.google.com/search?q=CH34x_Install_Windows_v3_4.zip